 - Light a fire with the bow drill technique.
 This has to be the absolute skill of bushcraft and it requires a lot of practice to master it.
 You need to have the proper stance, the right materials and you have to learn how to read your powder.

 - Building the right shelter for the appropriate environment.
-People back then didn’t rely on Gore-Tex and all sorts of high-tech materials in order to stay warm.
+People back then didn’t rely on Gore-Tex and all sorts of high-tech materials to stay warm.
 They had to use their knowledge and survival skills.
-Tents weren’t as complex as they are today and few could afford them.
-You had to learn about the huge variety of shelters you could make for your environment during the different seasons.
+Tents weren’t as complicated as they are today and few could afford them.
+You had to learn about the vast variety of shelters you could make for your environment during the different seasons.
 They experimented with various designs and their long-term shelters allowed them to cook, eat and sleep inside.

 Related reading: Planning a shelter in the wild

 - Start a fire under any conditions.
 The wilderness environment has its own set of rules.
 Having the ability to start a fire when the odds are against you, meant the difference between life and death.
 Nature doesn’t play by your rules and it’s neutral to your sufferance or your survival skills.
 It may provide you with the resources to survive, but you need to carry emergency fire lighting equipment with you and know how to use it.